mssola/operum/README.md

 >
 > &mdash; P. Ovidi Nasonis - Fasti 3.833-834

-This is a small application in order to keep track of books, articles, papers, etc.; that you might have and need to know where they are, reference it on a paper, etc. To sum things up, it's a way to keep your bibliography under control.

-## Basic usage

-To do.
+This is a simple application that keeps track of all your sources (i.e. books, papers, articles).
+With this information at hand you can:

+- Add comments and notes to any source to keep track of what you found more relevant from it.
+- Tag sources and comments in the way you wish.
+- Save searches that match on a user-defined tag, or a certain string from any of your comments.
+- Export searches into CSV or TeX so it can be used for building up bibliography sections on a paper you might be working on.

+The *workflow* revolves around the idea of being able to tag sources and comments with tags that you might want to define, and then being able to list sources with searches based on these tags.

 ## Deployment